OWASP/owasp-mastg/Document/0x05f-Testing-Local-Authentication.md

 	generator.generateKey();
 ```

-Note that in Android Nougat (7.0), it is possible to use `setInvalidatedByBiometricEnrollment(boolean)` as a method to implement fingerprint authentication.
-When the value is set to "true", an existing fingerprint will not be invalidated when new fingerprints are enrolled.
-Though this provides a degree of convenience for a user, it creates vulnerability by offering an opportunity where an attacker could add their fingerprint.
+Android Nougat (API 24) adds the `setInvalidatedByBiometricEnrollment(boolean invalidateKey)` method to `KeyGenParameterSpec.Builder`.
+When `invalidateKey` value is set to "true" (the default), keys that are valid for fingerprint authentication are irreversibly invalidated when a new fingerprint is enrolled.
+This prevents an attacker from retrieving they key even if they are able to enroll an additional fingerprint.

-To perform encryption or decryption, create a <code>Cipher</code> object and initialize it with the AES key.
+To perform encryption or decryption with the protected key, create a `Cipher` object and initialize it with the key alias.

 ```java
 	SecretKey keyspec = (SecretKey)keyStore.getKey(KEY_ALIAS, null);